msb/msb.github.io/songs-sung.md

 title: Songs sung by Cambridge Ukulele
 ---

+### Songs sung by Cambridge Ukulele on 28/09/2025

+### Songs sung by Cambridge Ukulele on 14/09/2025

+- San Francisco Bay Blues - Jesse Fuller
+- Save Tonight - Eagle Eye Cherry
+- Should I Stay or Should I Go - The Clash
+- Sit Down - James
+- Sitting On Top Of The World - Doc Watson
+- Folsom Prison Blues - Johnny Cash
+- Friday I'm in Love - The Cure
+- One For Sorrow - Steps
+- Only You - Yazoo
+- Our House - Crosby, Stills, Nash, Young
+- Peace, Perfect Peace - Toots and the Maytals
+- People Are Strange - The Doors
+- Angels - Robbie Williams
+- Anyone Else But You - The Moldy Peaches
+- As It Was - Harry Styles
+- Five Foot Two - Lewis, Young And Henderson
+- Bad Romance - Lady Gaga
+- Mr Brightside - The Killers
+- Heart Like A Wheel - Kate & Anna McGarrigle
+- Heroes - David Bowie
+- Hey There Delilah - Plain White T's
+- Cecilia - Simon and Garfunkel
+- If You Could Read My Mind - Gordon Lightfoot
+- Sweet Caroline - Neil Diamond

 ### Songs sung by Cambridge Ukulele on 31/08/2025

 - Blitzkrieg Bop - The Ramones